MCMS Summer School 2018

 Questions?
 Sharon Russell at: (818) 597-0742 or

 Table Of Contents:

 MIDDLE SCHOOL SUMMER CALENDAR:

-We are offering 2 sessions this summer at Medea Creek (Grades 6-8):
+We are offering a 4 week enrichment OR remediation program this summer at Medea Creek (Grades 6-8):

 This 4-week Session will be for students recommended by teachers as needing skill building in math and language arts.